neddan/educational-radio-kit/documentation/Troubleshooting guide.md

 **Troubleshooting**

 The troubleshooting guide section is divided into multiple sections for easier isolation of issues.
 The issues are broadly categorized into *Installation and Assembly* as well as *Usage*.
-To find your specific fault simply refer to the troubleshooting guide to find what fault matches the one you are experiencing. **Please do note that this section of the guide is a technical guide for advanced users!**
+To find your specific fault simply refer to the troubleshooting guide to find what fault matches the one you are experiencing. **Please do note that this guide is a technical guide for advanced users!**

 **1.0	Installation and Assembly**